-Admissions and Records is responsible for the certification of GI® Bill education benefits to VA.
+Admissions and Records is responsible for the certification and current information regarding GI® Bill education benefits to VA.

 Attention current students using GI Bill® benefits:

 The COVID-19 pandemic required the college to switch to online instruction with the exception of a few courses.
 New legislation allows VA to pay education benefits regardless of the fact that a course has been converted from resident training to online training.
 GI Bill® students will continue to receive housing allowance payments at the resident training until 12/21/21, or until the school resumes normal operations of resident training, for programs converted solely to online training.
 This means if a college converts from an approved residence training course to online training for that course (distance learning) due to COVID-19, benefits will not change.

 Click here for VA COVID-19 FAQs

 Courses that were originally intended as face-to-face offerings will continue to be certified as resident courses, regardless of a planned or subsequent transition to online distance education due to COVID-19.

 Courses that were originally scheduled as online will be certified as distance education courses.